-However, if you want even more coverage, you can purchase a further “platinum” insurance package.
-This will reduce your self-risk fee or deductible to nothing.
+However, if you want even more coverage, you can purchase a further “full protection” insurance package that reduces your self-risk fee or deductible to nothing.
 No matter what the damage, you won’t need to pay anything extra.

 Staying Safe While Driving in Iceland

 Regardless of which insurance you purchase for your Iceland trip, it's important to follow the rules of the road and remain as safe as possible while driving around the island.
 Follow Iceland’s road regulations, watch your speed limits, don’t drive off-road and don’t drive in water or rivers.
 Additionally, only drive a 4x4 vehicle on Iceland’s F-roads (driving a 2WD vehicle on these roadways is illegal).

 Watch the weather and road conditions, and don’t drive if you feel unsafe.
 If you’re out driving and strong weather picks up, pull over to the side of the road and wait it out.

 Don’t leave valuable items unattended in your car and lock your car when you leave it.